 1. Don’t force things

-The single most important thing to realize when you want to comfort a shy cat is that cats can only be confident whenever they feel in control of their environment.
-This desire to be in control stems from their origins as a territorial animal in the wild.
+The first and most important thing to realize when you want to comfort a shy cat is that our furry friends can only be confident whenever they feel in control.
+This stems from their origins as territorial animals.

 Great..
-But how do we put this into practice?
+So how do I put this into practice?

-The first thing to do is never chase your cat and don’t force her to do anything, as this causes tremendous amounts of stress.
+The first thing to realize is that forcing a cat to do anything will cause anxiety.
 We as humans are born with an innate need to have physical contact.
-It is easy to assume cats all have the same desire.
-You may feel an inclination to grab and cuddle your cute cat every time the two of you cross paths.
+Naturally, most people assume that cats have the same desires.
+As an enthusiastic pet parent, you may feel an inclination to grab and cuddle your cute cat every time the two of you cross paths.

-Cats, however, don’t always appreciate such gestures as much as we like to think.
-In fact, on many days, they prefer to be solitary in their own space.
-But this varies from one cat to another.
+Cats, however, don’t always appreciate such interactions as much as we would think.
+In fact, they often prefer to be solitary in their own space.
+This is something that has to be respected.

 So how are you supposed to know when to interact?
-To understand when a cat does or does not want to interact, start by learning a bit about body language.
-A big clue lies in the tail position.
-When the tail is up, she’s open.
+To get a better understanding of your cat, you can start by learning a bit about cat body language.
+Did you know that cats communicate a lot by moving their tails?
+When the tail is curved and pointing up, you can take that as a sign that she’s receptive to interaction.
 Tail in the middle? neutral.
-A downward tail is a sign that she does not want to interact right now.
+A tail that’s pointing down towards the ground is a sign that your cat does not want to interact right now.

-If you force your insecure cat to be affectionate with you she’s not open to interaction, really what you will end up doing is making her even more insecure!
-Your actions could be causing a lot of stress and perhaps even an urge to withdraw from you.
+If you force an insecure cat to be affectionate with you whenever she’s not open to interaction, really what you’re actually doing is making her even more nervous and insecure!
+Your actions could unknowingly be triggering an urge to withdraw from you.

 As we explained in the previous paragraph, many cats are control freaks.
 You may not realize this, but your cat is secretly observing you from a distance every day in an effort to get to know you and your movements.